fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

 To access the update monitoring and insights dashboard:

-1. Go to the Teams admin center.
-XXX PERMISSIONS HERE?
+1. Go to the Teams admin center and login with your Admin credentials.
-1. Select **Teams client health** from the navigation pane.
-XXX DIRECTIONALLY WHERE, YOU CAN'T JUST RELY ON THE SCREENSHOT.
+1. Select **Teams client health** from the navigation pane on the left-hand side of the window.
-XXX NEEDS MORE DETAIL.
-IMAGINE YOU'RE DESCRIBING THIS TO SOMEONE OVER THE PHONE.

 :::image type="content" source="media/teams-client-health-main-page-alt.png" alt-text="A screenshot of the Teams client health page with callouts marked.
 The first callout is over the page title.
 The second callout is on the upper middle of a table showing details.
 The number three is to the upper right of this table next to search, settings, and export options.":::